 The location of the tower is special: it is directly at the border between Lower Saxony and Hesse.
 In the 14th century a fortification was built here by the Hesse reign to watch their neighbor.
 To not escalate the conflict it was torn down – but the moat is still used today.

-Close to the tower there is a restaurant serving good cake.
-Within you can pay two Euros per Person to access the tower.
-A spiral staircase leads you up through the chilled building and on top you can enjoy best views on the town.
-The building is also used for marriages within the summer months.
+Close to the tower, there is a restaurant serving good cake.
+Within you can pay two Euros per person to access the tower.
+A spiral staircase leads you up through the building and on top, you can enjoy best views on the town.
+The building is also used for wedding ceremonies during the summer months.
 An organization, the Schutz- und Fördergemeinschaft Tillyschanze, cares about the tower, repairs the paths up the hill and organizes events to finance restoration works – a good thing I really love to support.

 What’s in a name?